elixir-europe/infectious-diseases-toolkit/human-biomolecular-data/data-sources.md

 Of course, sharing this kind of sensitive information comes with challenges.
 Privacy, security, and ethical considerations must be taken into account.
 Researchers need to handle this information responsibly and with respect for individuals' rights.
 Legal and regulatory barriers can also impede data sharing and collaboration.

 However, the benefits of sharing human biomolecular data outweigh the risks.
 Access to this data is crucial for scientific progress and medical advancements.
 It's important for us to continue finding ways to responsibly and securely share this valuable resource.
-Let's work together to make sure that we do so while respecting everyone's rights and ensuring that data is kept safe and secure.

 ### Considerations

 When looking for solutions to human biomolecular data access, you should consider the following aspects:

-- Check with your institution that you are following the ethical and legal requirements.
-- Choose an adequate repository for your data (e.g. controlled access repository)
-- Ensure that the data use conditions are publicly available to ease the data access process
-- Assemble your Data Access Committee to process data access requests
+- **Data Security and Privacy:** Prioritize solutions that ensure strict data security and compliance with ethical guidelines, protecting sensitive biomolecular information and adhering to regulatory requirements.
+- **Interoperability and Data Sharing:** Choose solutions that seamlessly integrate with existing biomolecular research platforms and data repositories, facilitating secure data sharing and collaboration among researchers.
+- **Data Reproducibility and Transparency:** Choose solutions that promote data reproducibility by providing transparent methodologies, making it easier for researchers to validate and build upon previous findings.
+- **Data Quality and Standardization:** Verify that the solution provides reliable and accurate data, while supporting data standardization and metadata organization for consistent data exchange and improved research outcomes.
+- **Data Integration Capabilities:** Depending on you study, prioritize solutions that can seamlessly integrate diverse biomolecular data types, such as genomics, proteomics, and metabolomics, for comprehensive analysis and insights.
+- **Data structure:** Choose a database with a defined data structure, enabling homogeneity of the data and facilitating standardized and consistent data storage, retrieval and usability.
+- **Scalability and Performance:** Look for solutions capable of efficiently handling large-scale biomolecular data sets while maintaining optimal performance, supporting advanced analysis tools for meaningful insights.
+- **User-Friendly Interface:** Opt for solutions with intuitive interfaces and flexible access controls, enabling researchers of varying technical backgrounds to access, analyze, and interpret data effectively.

 When looking for solutions to data transfer, you can check [this](https://rdmkit.elixir-europe.org/data_transfer) documentation.